-- Special Considerations: - Time offset between the epochs at which GNSS observations are collected and the moment of exposure - Spatial offset between the GNSS antenna phase center and the camera perspective center - Datum problem: - GNSS provides latitude, longitude, and ellipsoidal height. - GCPs might be represented by latitude, longitude, and orthometric height. - GNSS-controlled strip triangulation: - The roll angle across the flight direction cannot be determined without GCPs. - What is the minimum number of required GCPs?
+- Special Considerations: - Time offset between the epochs at which GNSS observations are collected and the moment of exposure - Spatial offset between the GNSS antenna phase center and the camera perspective center - Datum problem: - GNSS provides latitude, longitude, and ellipsoidal height. - GCPs might be represented by latitude, longitude, and orthometric height. - GNSS-controlled strip triangulation: - The roll angle across the flight direction cannot be determined without GCPs.

-- The GNSS position has to be interpolated to the moment of exposure. - In modern systems, there is a direct link between the camera and the GNSS receiver: - The camera is instructed to capture an image exactly at an epoch when GNSS observations are collected.
+- The GNSS position has to be interpolated to the moment of exposure. - In modern systems, there is a direct link between the camera • and the GNSS receiver: - The camera is instructed to capture an image exactly at an epoch when GNSS observations are collected.